The Team

 Erin Lee Carr | Founder, Director, Writer, and Executive Producer

-Professional Affiliations: ELC is a proud member of the D.G.A.
-(Directors Guild of America), WGA (Writers Guild of America), International Academy of Digital Arts and Sciences (IADAS) and the Academy of Television Arts & Sciences and Forbes 30 under 30 (2019 ALL STAR list and 2018 MEDIA list).
+Professional Affiliations: Erin is a proud member of the Directors Guild of America (DGA), Writers Guild of America (WGA), the International Academy of Digital Arts & Sciences, and the Academy of Television Arts & Sciences.
+She was named to the Forbes 30 Under 30 list (Media, 2018; All-Star, 2019).

 erinleecarr.com